Skip to content

 By default, Redis works in-memory, which means that it does not store data persistently.

 An excellent use case for Redis is to use it as a cache.
-Caches are often used to store data that is otherwise slow to fetch and save the data until it's no longer valid.
+Caches are often used to store data that is otherwise slow to fetch and save until it's no longer valid.
 After the cache becomes invalid, you would then fetch the data again and store it in the cache.

 Redis has nothing to do with containers.
 But since we are already able to add any 3rd party service to your applications, why not learn about a new one?